-Guitar Center offers three types of instrument setups.
-From a basic restring to a thorough setup, starting at $50, each setup includes a set of select strings.
+Guitar Center offers three types of Guitar setups.
+From a basic restring to a thorough setup, starting at $50, each setup includes a brand new set of select strings.

 The cost for a full setup will vary depending on the guitar you have.
 A guitar with a Floyd Rose bridge, for example, will cost more to set up than a guitar with a standard fixed bridge.

 The setups are done by certified technicians, and are offered at every Guitar Center.
 They also accept both walk-ins and appointments.